1. Home

 3. Slaughter/Killing

-4. What are the animal welfare issues with mass killing of poultry using ventilation shutdown?
+4. What are the animal welfare issues with mass killing using ventilation shutdown?

 Print

-What are the animal welfare issues with mass killing of poultry using ventilation shutdown?
+What are the animal welfare issues with mass killing using ventilation shutdown?

-Ventilation shutdown involves sealing a shed by shutting air inlets and/or by turning off ventilation fans following which the birds’ body heat causes the internal shed temperature to rise.
-When this temperature is maintained for several hours it ultimately kills birds in the shed by hyperthermia (extreme heat) and hypoxia (suffocation) [1, 2].
-Ventilation shutdown is inhumane as it causes prolonged suffering.
+Ventilation shutdown involves sealing a shed by shutting air inlets and/or by turning off ventilation fans following which the internal shed temperature rises from animals’ body heat and toxic gases accumulate from a build-up of manure in the shed.
+The high temperature in combination with the toxic gases is maintained for several hours to days and ultimately kills the animals in the shed by hyperthermia (extreme heat) and hypoxia (suffocation) [1].
+Ventilation shutdown is considered an inhumane method of killing because it causes prolonged distress and suffering to animals before death.

 What are the animal welfare issues with ventilation shutdown?